+core curr icululli.

+Course Title Units

 POSC 121 Introduction to U.S. Government and Politics 3

-List A: So elect three of the following:
+List A: Select three of the following:

 POSC 120 Introduction to Politics and

 Political Analysis 3

 POSC 124 Introduction to Comparative

 Government and Politics 3

 POSC 130 Introduction to International

+1 000 100 introduction to international

-Relations 3
+Relations

-MATH 160 Elementary Statistics 4
+MATH 160 Elementary Statistics

-or •
+or

 PSY 215 Statistics for the Behavioral

-Sciences 4
+Sciences

-9-10